 A Boy's Room

-When I was a little girl, my room design was the result of all the pieces of furniture my parents no longer wanted for themselves.
+When I was a little girl, my room design was the sum of all the pieces of furniture my parents no longer wanted for themselves.
 My room was full of antique furniture and oh so boring for a blossoming teenager.
 At the age of 12, I finally asked to decorate my own room.
 All white is what I wanted!
 My parents were cool about it and took me to a furniture chain store in town.
 To my horror, they did not have any white bedroom sets.
 I was crushed, but I couldn't risk my parents changing their mind so I went for a black/grey set instead.
 I then chose a grey and pink carpet and covered ALL the walls with posters of Madonna, Michael Jackson and George Michael.
 I was the happiest teenager in the whole wide world.
-I was no longer embarrassed when my friends came over to play.
+I was no longer embarrassed when my friends came over.
 I had a cool room:-)

 Fast forward to today, all the generic black/grey furniture has been sold/given away and what was once my room is now a beautiful guestroom, decorated with antique furniture and objects from my parents’ impressive collection.
 I now love and appreciate antiques (but that's for a whole different post) but certainly appreciated my parents being opened to letting me explore my sense of style as a child.